Designed for optimal cochlear placement for full-spectrum hearing

 Designed for Reliability

-Robust mechanical improvements of the HiRes 90K implant that leads the industry with a 99.8% one-year cumulative survival rate (CSR)6
+Robust mechanical improvements of the HiRes 90K implant that leads the industry with a 99.8% one-year cumulative survival rate (CSR)4

-Featuring the industry’s smallest pre-curved stylet array, the HiFocus Mid-Scala is also the industry’s only pre-curved electrode developed for the latest soft surgery approaches, and favored by surgeons for round window insertion in validations8 and clinical studies6.7.
+Featuring the industry’s smallest pre-curved array, the HiFocus Mid-Scala is also the industry’s only pre-curved electrode developed for the latest soft surgery approaches, including round window insertion, to suit surgeon preferences and individual recipient needs.
 Only AB offers surgeons the choice of using a freehand technique or a special insertion tool uniquely designed for easy control and placement.
 AB also exclusively provides the ability to reload the electrode in the OR.